sdondley/ClimateChangeChat/perl.md

             * the upshot is you have to write a bit of lua code to configure neovim
                 * don't worry, just cut and paste
                     * seems like a pretty easy language, though
-        * neovim has a new, built-in API for "talking" to a language server
+        * neovim has a built-in client for "talking" to a language server
             * in essence, neovim is the client for the server
-        * but you still have to tell the API (neovim) which language server you want to use
+        * but you still have to tell the client (neovim) which language server you want to use
             * so you configure nvim-lspconfig to tell neovim about the language server
         * you can also set other basic settings to nvim-lspconfig to change:
             * how neovim responds to the language server